dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > conflicted while you're reading my article?
 Then, you're the dumb
 > kind of atheist.
 Guess what, disrespectful humiliation of someone's
 > ideas is a two-way street!
 Want to humiliate and disrespect me?
 I
-> can smack-fu with you all over the this two-way street. *Give
+> can smack-fu with you all over using nothing but one of your own two
-> respect where respect is due and this two-way street will start
+> shoes. *Give respect where respect is due and vis-a-vis will start
 > paying dividends, dumbass.*

 Perturbations allow you to inject noise or random behavior into neural